EFACEC: History

 In August 2017, Efacec won an international project for the construction of a subway at Odense, in Denmark, to develop all the electromechanical elements.
 This project will be developed alongside COMSA and MUNCK and, for Efacec, the value of this deal is approximately 47 million euros, which reflects the dimension and integration of the solutions offered by this company.
 Efacec already had experience in this business area, having been involved in the construction of subways in Bergen, Norway, Dublin, Ireland, and Porto, Portugal, being it that the European market corresponds to half its turnover.

 In October 2018, Efacec won one of the most important tenders in the area of level crossings in Europe.
 The tender was launched by Trafikverket, the entity responsible for managing Sweden's railroad and road infrastructure, and it looked to the development, certification and supply of new generation automatic level crossing protection systems.
 Following this international tender, Efacec, alongside a local partner, sealed the deal in a business with an estimated value of five million euros per year.
 This became the biggest export contract in this segment for Efacec.

 In February 2019, one year after the opening of Efacec's Electric Mobility Unit, this business area grew approximately 100% in turnover (17 vs. 36 million euros), it employed over 100 people and tripled its production capacity for electric vehicle fast and ultra-fast chargers.
 Electric Mobility represents, at the start of 2019, 6% of Efacec's total activity.

 In July 2020, in the wake of judicial action against Isabel dos Santos, the company's controlling shareholder, and the freezing of her assets in Portugal, the Portuguese government nationalised 71.73% of EFACEC to ensure its short-term viability, with the goal of reprivatising the company in the short-term, if feasible.

+In 2023, EFACEC was sold to German firm Mutares.